Sea otter: Description

-The sea otter is one of the smallest marine mammal species, but it is the heaviest mustelid.
+The sea otter is one of the smallest marine mammal species.
 Male sea otters usually weigh 22 to 45 kg and are 1.2 to 1.5 m in length, though specimens up to 54 kg have been recorded.
 Females are smaller, weighing 14 to 33 kg and measuring 1.0 to 1.4 m in length.
 The average weight for adult sea otters that are in more densely populated areas, at 28.3 kg in males and 21.1 kg in females, was considerably lighter than the average weight of otters in more sparse populations, at 39.3 kg in males and 25.2 kg in females Presumably less populous otters are more able to monopolize food sources, For its size, the male otter's baculum is very large, massive and bent upwards, measuring 150 mm in length and 15 mm at the base.

 Unlike most other marine mammals, the sea otter has no blubber and relies on its exceptionally thick fur to keep warm.
 With up to 150000 /cm2, its fur is the densest of any animal.
 The fur consists of long, waterproof guard hairs and short underfur; the guard hairs keep the dense underfur layer dry.
+Oil glands help matt down their fur and keep it from holding air.

 There is an air compartment between the thick fur and the skin where air is trapped and heated by the body.
 Cold water is kept completely away from the skin and heat loss is limited.
 However, a potential disadvantage of this form of insulation is compression of the air layer as the otter dives, thereby reducing the insulating quality of fur at depth when the animal forages.
 The fur is thick year-round, as it is shed and replaced gradually rather than in a distinct molting season.
 As the ability of the guard hairs to repel water depends on utmost cleanliness, the sea otter has the ability to reach and groom the fur on any part of its body, taking advantage of its loose skin and an unusually supple skeleton.
 The coloration of the pelage is usually deep brown with silver-gray speckles, but it can range from yellowish or grayish brown to almost black.
 In adults, the head, throat, and chest are lighter in color than the rest of the body.

 The sea otter displays numerous adaptations to its marine environment.
 The nostrils and small ears can close.
 The hind feet, which provide most of its propulsion in swimming, are long, broadly flattened, and fully webbed.
 The fifth digit on each hind foot is longest, facilitating swimming while on its back, but making walking difficult.
 The tail is fairly short, thick, slightly flattened, and muscular.
 The front paws are short with retractable claws, with tough pads on the palms that enable gripping slippery prey.
-The bones show osteosclerosis, increasing their density to reduce buoyancy.
+The bones are unusually dense, with thick trabeculae, possibly to reduce buoyancy.